mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/release-notes/index.md

 #### Bug fixes

-- Fix a bug where the kubeaddons controller could not start when air gapped.
+- Fix a bug where the kubeaddons controller could not start when air-gapped.
 - Fix a bug where certain addons were being installed even if set to `enabled: false`.
 - Fixed a bug that would fail to install on Ubuntu if containerd.io was not already installed.